 In such a remote and large area as Australia, it is challenging to choose where to go and what to do, especially if you are there for a short time.
 Such a country rich in natural attractions and endowed with this enchanting natural beauty is impossible to discover in a short-length trip.
 But we have selected and presented to you some of the most important sights of the country, where yesterday’s greatness meets today’s promise.
 You’re definitely gonna love Australia and perhaps maybe call it a second home, who knows?

 You will find many interesting places and gorgeous beaches in the city of the same name and the surrounding area, especially for surfers and sea lovers.
 Other attractions include theme parks and vibrant nightlife at Surfers Paradise.
+And there are various travel packages available for schoolies on tribetravel.com.au that are both affordable and luxurious.
 Do not miss trips to the surrounding mountains and national parks to see the waterfalls and the areas’ rich flora and fauna.
 A little further south, the small town of Byron Bay is famous for its beaches, impressive lighthouses and marine fauna.

 Located in front of Townsville, on the northeast coast of Australia and has fantastic beaches.
 Two thirds of the island is part of the National Park, where you can see cute koalas and kangaroos in their natural habitat.
 The island has long been established as a holiday destination, with many hotels and resorts, for visitors’ tastes and requirements.